mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_optimization.md

 init()
 ```

 We run ResNet50 8P script again after AllReduce is sliced.
-The step trace is observed in the MindInsight performance analysis page, and the step tail is shorten from 6.15ms to 4.20ms.
+The step trace is observed in the MindSpore Insight performance analysis page, and the step tail is shorten from 6.15ms to 4.20ms.
 The figure is shown in the following:

 ![short_step_tail](images/profiler_case3_short_step_tail.png)